apophis51/python_project/README.md

-You can also test the app locally doing a git-pull and by pip installing the requirements.txt file.
+You can also test the app locally doing a **git pull** and by pip installing the **requirements.txt** file.
+It's recomended that you use a virtual environment.

 **Note:** to run locally you will need to use my **.env** variables for the Database request (just send me an email if you want them for testing).
-I used a postgres database model to store the data on Supabase
+I used a postgres database model to store the data on Supabase.

-**Also:** The Remainder of the document assumes that your testing against my live deployed backend:
+**Also:** The Remainder of the document assumes that your testing against my live deployed backend.

 **Disclaimer:** I wasn't able to finish the unit test due to a busy work week, so I suppose I'll need to take a hit there